kubawerlos/php-cs-fixer-custom-fixers/README.md

 ```

 #### TrimKeyFixer
-A string array and yield keys must be trimmed and have no double spaces.
+The string key of an array or generator must be trimmed and have no double spaces.
 ```diff
  <?php
  $array = [